Email Tips: Top 10 Strategies for Writing Effective Email

 If you find yourself writing in anger, save a draft, go get a cup of coffee, and imagine that tomorrow morning someone has taped your email outside your door.
 Would your associates and friends be shocked by your language or attitude?

-Or would they be impressed by how you kept your cool, how you ignored the bait when your correspondent stooped to personal attacks, and how you carefully explained your position (or admitted your error, or asked for a reconsideration, etc.).
+Or would they be impressed by how you kept your cool, how you ignored the bait when your correspondent stooped to personal attacks, and how you carefully explained your position (or admitted your error, or asked for a reconsideration, etc.)>

-Don’t pour gasoline on a fire without carefully weighing the consequences.
-Will you have to work with this person for the rest of the semester?
-Do you want a copy of your bitter screed to surface years from now, when you want a letter of recommendation or you’re up for promotion?
+Will you have to work with this person for several months?
+Do you want a copy of your bitter screed to surface years from now, when you want a letter of recommendation?

 |@!$% &*@!! &(*!